-Unless provided otherwise by regulations or by agreement before the toss, on each night of the match and in inclement weather at any time during the match
+Unless determined otherwise before the toss, on each night of the match and in inclement weather at any time during the match

 - 10.2.1 the whole pitch and a minimum of 4 ft/1.22 m beyond it at each end shall be covered. - 10.2.2 the bowlers' run-ups, where possible, shall be covered.